Kristina01111000/Drws_site/README.md

 12/7

 - more notes for drw site -> check on wednesday
-- See if i can change the shortcode on membership confirmation page to remove the second thank you
 - Go over the membership confirmation page for edits to verbiage
 - On the quiz page emphasize joining growingholistically in the big box
 - Look at dr walsdorf.com for edits